 This is the early stage of our learning journey, and our aspiration is to be more adaptable and tailored to the changing needs of single parents and be able to grow, deliver, and sustain our vision for the future.

 For more on understanding and improving your organisation’s impact, the Inspiring Impact programme offers free online tools and guidance to help you on your journey.

 At NPC we believe in impact measurement as a way for charities and funders to increase their effectiveness.
-We know it helps organisations improve what they do and deliver the best results for their beneficiaries.
 Here we publish our four pillar approach which provides clear and practical guidance on developing an impact measurement framework.

 Three lessons to help charities increase their impact